Ravagedbird/loom-dns/README.md

 Short version: every scary thing has a one-line cosmic or open-source kill-switch.
 Fork this.
 Train on your top 10 sites.
 Ping me @Ravagedbird or tag @grok—what's your first weave?
+## Get Looming

+- **Flash it:** Fork this repo, grab OpenWrt, train a dummy net on your top 5 sites (script incoming).
+Test the whisper on localhost.
+- **Build with us:** Got router hacks?
+Pulsar tweaks?
+DM @Ravagedbird on X or open an issue.
+Co-builders welcome—no PhD required.
+- **Spread it:** Tweet your first weave: "Loom'd my router.
+DNS is dead.
+Who's next? #LoomDNS #KillTheRoot" + link this repo.
+- **Cross-weave:** Pair it with Cronochain for pulsar proofs that outlast the sun.
+Repo: ETA 2025.

+The web's been shouting.
+Time to whisper back.
+What's your first thread?